AlexanderNey/CircuitBreaker/README.md

 ]
 ```

-Normally you'll want to depend on the `CircuitBreake` target:
+Normally you'll want to depend on the `CircuitBreaker` target:

 ```swift
 .product(name: "CircuitBreaker", package: "CircuitBreaker")